yemaney/yemaney.github.io/DSA/README.md

 - The binary search algorithm works only with sorted arrays
   - if a problem involves a sorted array input, consider using the binary search algorithm
 ## Sorting
-- `Bubble sorting` is when you iterate over a collection, compare adjacent elements, and swap accordingly.
-Repeating the cycle until, no swaps occur.
+- `Bubble sorting` is when you iterate over each index of an array, compare adjacent elements, and swap accordingly.
+Repeating the cycle until no swaps occur.
+- `Insertion sorting` is when you iterate over each index of an array, and while the element at an index is less than the one before it, swap the elements.
+Essentially pushing each element as far back as possible.
 ## Stacks
 ## Strings
 ## Tries